Contrast-Security-OSS/docs/content/tools/api/vulns/GetApplicationVulnerabilities.md

 ## The "/s/api/traces/{appld}" Service

-You can get a list of vulnerabilities (or **Traces** in Contrast terminology) with this service.
+You can get a list of vulnerabilities with this service.
 It only takes one URL path parameter: the ID of the application, which can be retrieved with the [/s/api/app/list](dev_api1.html#monitor) service.

 ## Sample Request